-Covering nearly 3000 kilometers for 3 days sounds unreal but everything is possible with the Transasia Express and our agency that is here to help travelers from all over the world.
+Covering nearly 3000 kilometers for 3 days sounds unreal but is possible with the Transasia Express.
 There is no direct train that connects the Iranian capital, Tehran, and the largest Turkish city, Istanbul.
 That is why we offer you to join the Transasia Express which finishes its route in Ankara where you can take a high-speed train directly to Istanbul.

 The Transasia Express route is a collaboration of Turkish and Iranian railways that started in 2001 and after a short break restored in 2019.
 It provides the best service and quality trip for passengers.
 People travel on comfortable trains that have converted beds in compartments and shared restrooms at the end of each wagon.
 The journey starts at 22:05 every Wednesday and finishes on Saturday afternoon.